skwakl/Linux-Sunxi-Kernel-for-Docker/README.md

 # Linux-Sunxi-Kernel-for-Docker
 For pcduino3 nano (Allwinner A20)

-Kernel sunxi-v3.4.103-r1 configured for Docker.
-Tested only with archlinux.
+Kernel sunxi-v3.4.103-r1 configured for Docker. (no overlay or aufs) Tested only with archlinux.

 I can upload the modules as well as the config if needed.